isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 No, the pass holder cannot enter Singapore yet.

 Pass holders must receive the full regimen of Pfizer-BioNTech/ Comirnaty, Moderna or [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) **at least 14 days before arriving in Singapore**.
+Vaccines requiring 2 doses must be completed using the same brand and taken based on recommended intervals between each dose.

 Example: If the pass holder received the full vaccine regimen on 1 Sep, the earliest he/she can enter Singapore is **15 Sep**.

 #### 8. My pass holder is fully vaccinated and took a serology test with Ministry of Health’s designated healthcare provider.
 However, the serology test result was negative or inconclusive.
 What happens next?

-The pass holder will have to complete the full vaccination regime using a [PSAR-approved vaccine](https://www.hsa.gov.sg/hsa-psar) within 3 months of arrival in Singapore.
+The pass holder will have to take 2 doses of a [PSAR-approved vaccine](https://www.hsa.gov.sg/hsa-psar) within 2 months of the negative serology test result.
 Failure to do so may result in the suspension and revocation of the pass holder’s work pass privileges.

 #### 9. My pass holder has an approval to enter Singapore.
 However, Ministry of Manpower (MOM) informed me that his/her entry will have to be delayed.
 I understand MOM will email me when to bring him/her in.
 Does he/she need to be fully vaccinated before arrival?